idiasdas/fanet_deployment/README.md

 make generate-traces
 ```

 This command verifies if the traces already exist and if they don't, creates them.
+These traces are saved to `fanet_deployment/files/traces/`.
 If you want to delete the current traces use:

 ```bash
 make clean-traces